m32/cefct/README.md

 libcef (dll or so).
 In order to check the correctness of the size of the generated structures, a tiny (also generated) program cefsizes.c is required.

-For proper operation, you need a library, e.g.: https://cef-builds.spotifycdn.com/cef_binary_120.1.10+g3ce3184+chromium-120.0.6099.129_linux64.tar.bz2 or its equivalent for MS-Windows.
+For proper operation, you need cef source, e.g.: https://cef-builds.spotifycdn.com/cef_binary_120.1.10+g3ce3184+chromium-120.0.6099.129_linux64.tar.bz2 or its equivalent for MS-Windows.
-Unpack the downloaded file in the build directory and create a symbolic link "source" to the newly created directory, finally run: cef-2-cmake.sh
+Unpack the downloaded file in the cef directory, inside cef directory create directory "build" and create a symbolic link "source" to the newly created directory, finally run: cef-2-cmake.sh